JuliaGraphics/QML.jl/README.md

 ## Breaking changes

 ### Upgrade from v0.9 to 0.10

 * The QML module name has been changed from `org.julialang` to just `jlqml`, so `import org.julialang` needs to be replaced with `import jlqml` in all QML files.
-* Makie support has been moved to the [QMLMakie](https://github.com/steffenhaug/QMLMakie.jl) package
+* Makie support has been moved to the [QMLMakie](https://github.com/JuliaGraphics/QMLMakie.jl) package, so this needs to be installed with `add QMLMakie`.

+### Upgrade from v0.6 to v0.8

+This moves the package to Qt 6.
+Aside from this, the JuliaItemModel was changed extensively, refer to the [test](https://github.com/JuliaGraphics/QML.jl/blob/main/test/tableview.jl) and [examples](https://github.com/barche/QmlJuliaExamples/blob/master/basic/tableview.jl) to see how to use it.

 ### Upgrade from v0.6 to v0.7
 * Julia 1.6 minimal requirement